-PRES is a national survey, co-ordinated by the national body for improving teaching and learning in Universities, the Higher Education Academy.
+PRES (Postgraduate Research Experience Survey) is a biennial national survey, co-ordinated by the national body for improving teaching and learning in Universities, the Higher Education Academy.

+PRES was open from early March until Thursday mid May 2015.
 2015 is the first time that UCL has run the national PRES survey.
 In previous years we have run in-house graduate surveys.

 UCL's headline results compared to the Sector are below, followed by a closer analysis of each question by Faculty.
 At the end you can also look at the responses analysed by some key demographic data (i.e. gender, mode of study etc.)